verdaux/BookNotes/Phrases/Impressors 10.md

 - [ ] Don't lose those curves.
 Nothing good happens on a straight road.
 - [ ] Your job title sounds good at dinner parties
 - [ ] Give a fucking Ted talk about the scotch
+- [ ] I have endured yet another week in this capitalist wasteland.
+Wine supplies are critical.